People briefly (usually for less than a minute) feel as if they or their surroundings are moving or spinning when they

 People may also feel nauseated and vomit, and their eyes may move abnormally.

-Doctors base the diagnosis on symptoms and the situations in which they occur and a physical examination.
+Doctors base the diagnosis on symptoms and the situations in which they occur and results of a physical examination.

 The Epley maneuver, done once or twice, relieves symptoms in most people.

 People with vertigo Dizziness and Vertigo Dizziness is an inexact term people often use to describe various related sensations, including Faintness (feeling about to pass out) Light-headedness Dysequilibrium (feeling off balance or... read more have a false sensation that they, their surroundings, or both are moving or spinning.
 Most people describe this unpleasant feeling as "dizziness," although people often also use the word "dizzy" for other sensations, such as being light-headed.
 "Positional" vertigo means that the vertigo occurs when people change position, for example, laying down in bed and turning their head.
 "Benign" means that the disorder is not dangerous.

-Most episodes of BPPV are triggered by a change in head position—typically turning the head over on the pillow on first awakening in the morning or tipping the head backward to reach a high shelf .
+Most episodes of BPPV are triggered by a change in head position—typically turning the head over on the pillow after awakening in the morning or tipping the head backward to reach a high shelf.
 BPPV usually develops when calcium particles (otoconia) that are normally embedded in one part of the inner ear (the utricle and saccule) are displaced and move into another part of the inner ear (most commonly the posterior semicircular canal).

 The inner ear contains three semicircular canals, which help with balance.
-The posterior canal, unlike the superior canal (also called the anterior canal) and the lateral canal, is in the best position to receive most of the loose particles through gravity during the night.
-As they collect, they form a chalky sludge that exaggerates the movement of fluid in the canal when the head changes position.
+Of the three canals,the posterior canal is in the best position to receive most of the loose particles through gravity during the night.
+Less commonly, the particles move into the other two canals.
+As the particles collect, they form a chalky sludge that exaggerates the movement of fluid in the canal when the head changes position.
 The result is overstimulation of nerve receptors (hair cells) inside the posterior canal, creating a false sensation of moving or spinning.

 Particles may be displaced from the utricle and saccule as people age.
 Or, displacement may be caused by